Aquatics DayAugust 8, 2026

 boat handling, safety, ground tackle, navigation, weather

-Sea Scout Aquatics Aquatics 14+ • All day
+Sea Scout Aquatics Aquatics 14+ • All-day course

 • For Sea Scouts to work on anchoring and Ordinary and Able water skills